-Topeka was able to sneak past Amarillo 1-0 in Friday’s game, but from the get go Saturday it looked to be a struggle.
+Topeka was able to sneak past Amarillo 1-0 in Friday’s game, but from the get go Saturday it appeared to be a struggle.
 The physical play started early, as Amarillo forward TJ Sarcona received a 10 minute misconduct at 5:33 for checking from behind.
 Despite the penalty on Sarcona, the Bulls outshot the RoadRunners 18-4 in just the first period.
 Many of the shots came during a stretch where Topeka was forced to kill a five minute Amarillo powerplay after defenseman Kevin Patterson was given a major penalty for cross-checking at 9:48.

 Forward Sean Gaffney’s penalty for tripping at 11:05 then put the RoadRunners down two men for a period of time before Amarillo was called for roughing at 12:08.
 This action culminated in a goal on the powerplay by forward Ryan Cole at 11:53 of the first period.